Qiagen exploring sale after indications of interest

-Nov 15 (Reuters) - Qiagen NV QGEN.O said on Friday it has started reviewing options, including sale, after the genetic testing company received several indications of interest for acquisition, sending its U.S. listed shares up 8.5%.
+Nov 15 (Reuters) - Qiagen NV QGEN.O said on Friday it has started reviewing options after the healthcare company got several indications of interest for acquisition.

-The company, which has a market capitalization of $8.6 billion as of Thursday's close, said its management will start talks with interested parties as part of the review.
+The company said its management will start talks with interested parties as part of the review.

 Instruments maker Thermo Fisher Scientific Inc TMO.N approached Qiagen about a potential deal, Bloomberg reported on Wednesday.